aghasemzadeh/OpenMPL/README.md

     #### AMASS

     For running MHP (generating 3D dataset for MPL), you need to download the amass dataset.
 Please follow [AMASS](https://amass.is.tue.mpg.de/index.html) for downloading the pose SMPL data.

-    You can change your prefered configurations in the sh file
+For running MHP, you will need to install [amass](https://github.com/nghorbani/amass) framework and follow their guidelines.

+    After correcting the paths, you can run the command below:

+    ```bash
+    cd MPH
+    sh run_mmpose_00_cmu_calibs.sh      # for CMU
+    sh run_mmpose_00_h36m_calibs.sh     # for Human3.6M
+    ```

+    Remember to go through the code in these files to be sure you run everything.
+There are some parallel scripts that you need to take care yourself.
+(Some are commented)

+## Acknowledgement

+Part of our code is borrowed from [PPT](https://github.com/HowieMa/PPT/tree/main) and [PoseFormer](https://github.com/zczcwh/PoseFormer/tree/main).
+We thank the authors for releasing the codes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.